-Tri ial Balance Dr Cr Balance Sheet The Classic Wine Company / nk pital 12,650 5,000 Fixed Assets (Equipment) 3,000 an 10,000 Current Assets (Bank, Debtors) less Current Liabilities (Creditors, VAT) 12,650 0 nt 500 Net Current Assets Total Assets 12,650 15,650 uipment 3,000 less Long Term Liabilities (Loan) 10,000 rchases 800 Net Assets 5,650 les 2,000 Financed by ages 50 Capital Reserves 5,000 17,000 17,000 5,650
+Balance Sheet The Classic Wine Company

+Fixed Assets (Equipment) 3,000

+Current Assets (Bank, Debtors) less Current Liabilities (Creditors, VAT) Net Current Assets Total Assets less Long Term Liabilities (Loan) Net Assets 12,650 0 12,650 15,650 10,000 5,650

+Financed by Capital Reserves 5,000 650 5,650
-The Assets less Liabilities figure, also called Net Assets, which appears on the Balance Sheet should equal the value of Capital and

-Reserves, also known as Financed By, at the bottom of the report.
+The Assets less Liabilities figure, also called Net Assets, which appears on the Balance Sheet should equal the value of Capital and Reserves, also known as Financed By, at the bottom of the report.
 This is your business net worth and represents what your business is worth at this point in time.